tenzir/tenzir/web/docs/understand/formats/suricata.md

 [suricata]: https://suricata.io
 [eve-json]: https://suricata.readthedocs.io/en/latest/output/eve/eve-json-output.html

-VAST's [`json`](json.md) can handle EVE JSON correctly, but for the schema names to match the value from the `event_type` field, we need to pass the option `--selector=event_type:suricata`.
+Tenzir's [`json`](json.md) can handle EVE JSON correctly, but for the schema names to match the value from the `event_type` field, we need to pass the option `--selector=event_type:suricata`.
 The `suricata` parser does this by default.

 The default loader for the `suricata` parser is